 A lack of flowers is caused by an insufficient dormancy period, where the temperatures are kept more or less consistent over the year.
 Reduce the temperature to around 12°C (54°F) over the autumn and winter months, along with fewer irrigations to ensure a well-spent dormancy.
 In some cases, the absence could be the result of too little moisture or not enough light over the spring period; be sure to provide a bright spot with several hours of sunlight for the best chance of flower development.

 Lower leaf loss is a common and significant issue among gardeners.
 This unfortunate phenomenon could be a product of several different problems, most notably being dark locations, water-related abuse or environmental shock.
 Introduce the plant to a more well-lit area with a splash of off-peak sunlight; if caught in time, the leaf loss should stop within a week.
 If you feel that you're watering habits aren't up to scratch, familiarise yourself with our care tips provided at the top of this article.
 It's always best to under-water an Orange Tree than over-do it, purely on its poor ability to endure continued sogginess.
 The final culprit could be down to a sudden relocation; if you've recently purchased the specimen, the chances are it is still acclimatising to the new environment.
 Although this shouldn't happen, a vastly different setting will cause sudden foliage loss and stunted growth.
 You'll have two options of either waiting it out or presenting a more Orange-friendly environment, mentioned in the 'Location & Light' section.
-For more advice regarding this matter, don't hesitate to book a 1-to-1 call with Joe Bagley to get his expert advice on this issue!
+If you're still unsure of what to do, don't hesitate to book a 1-to-1 call with Joe Bagley to get his expert advice on this issue!

 Mould developing on the soil means two things - too little light and over-watering.
 Despite the harmlessness of the mould, it'll prove unsightly to most gardeners and is therefore removed once known.
-To remove, replace the top two inches of the soil for a fresh batch of 'Citrus Compost' or 'John Innes No. 2'.
+To remove, replace the top two inches of the soil for a fresh batch of 'Citrus Compost', 'Cactus & Succulent Soil' or 'John Innes No. 2'.
 Either increase the amount of light received (no direct sunlight for the first few weeks to prevent environmental shock) or decrease the frequency of waters slightly.
 If the mould is accompanied by yellowing lower leaves, you may also have a case of root rot.

 Never allow temperatures to dip below 8ºC (46ºF) as irreversible damage will occur in the likes of yellow foliage and weakened health.
 When this happens, remove the severely affected areas and immediately improve growing conditions - never cut through softened yellow growth, and only around brown, crispy squares.
 As rehabilitation can take several months because of its slow-growing nature, be sure to provide a stable location with better growing conditions to speed this process.